Dehydrated Minestrone Soup

 Equipment needed

-Dehydrator: There are a lot of options out there, but we’re currently using the Nesco Snackmaster.
+Dehydrator: There are a lot of options out there, but one pictured in this post is the Nesco Snackmaster.
 It’s a budget-friendly dehydrator that is good for those just getting started.

 Mandoline: A mandoline is an (optional) kitchen tool that will help slice your vegetables with uniform thickness, so they will all dehydrate evenly.